HolmesShuan/Dynamic-Network-Surgery-Caffe-Reimplementation/README.md

 # Dynamic-Network-Surgery-Caffe-Reimplementation
 Caffe reimplementation of dynamic network surgery(GPU-only/cuDNN unsupported yet).<br>
-Official version at [Here (https://github.com/yiwenguo/Dynamic-Network-Surgery).](https://github.com/yiwenguo/Dynamic-Network-Surgery)<br>
+Official repo at [here (https://github.com/yiwenguo/Dynamic-Network-Surgery).](https://github.com/yiwenguo/Dynamic-Network-Surgery)<br>
 ## Main Differences:
 * We `didn't` prune the bias term.
-* We make the selection of hyperparameter clear and convincing.
-(May `differ` from official version but more `readable`)
+* We make the selection of hyper-parameters more clear and intuitive.
-* We re-adjust the organization of the code.<br>
+* We re-adjust the organization of the codes.<br>
-You may `monitor the change of weights sparsity` of convolutional layers and innerproduct layers.
+You may `monitor the change of weights sparsity` of convolution layers and fully-connected layers during training.
-* We re-write the original convolution layer and innerproduct layer instead of creating new classes.<br>
+* We re-write the original convolution layer and inner-product layer instead of creating new classes.<br>
-It will be easier to reuse the exisiting `.prototxt` of standard Caffe framework.
+It will be easier to reuse the existing `.prototxt` without modifying the layer types.

 ## How to use ?
-The sames as the standard Caffe framework.<br>
+The sames as the original Caffe framework.<br>
 ```
 $ make all -j8 # USE_NCCL=1 make all -j8 for multi-GPU support
 $ ./build/tools/caffe train --weights /ModelPath/Ur.caffemodel --solver /SolverPath/solver.prototxt -gpu 0